Akhil-ender/Chat_with_Multiple_PDFs/README.md

 # Chat with Multiple PDFs

-This Streamlit LLM App is powered by Google Gemini Pro and LangChain to process multiple PDF's simultaneously to get desired information  based on documents provided.
+This is a Streamlit Application powered by Google Gemini Pro and LangChain to process multiple PDF's simultaneously to get desired information based on documents provided.

 # Features
-Question Answering: Ask context-aware questions about the conversation and get accurate answers using RAG.
+- **Question Answering**: Ask context-aware questions about the conversation and get accurate answers using RAG.
-Advanced NLP Stack:
+- **Advanced NLP Stack**:
-Document embeddings with HuggingFace models.
+  - Document embeddings with **HuggingFace** models.
-Vector search powered by FAISS.
+  - Vector search powered by **FAISS**.
-Retrieval-Augmented Generation with LangChain and Together LLM.
+  - Retrieval-Augmented Generation with **LangChain** and **Google Gemini Pro**.
-User-Friendly Interface: Simple upload, processing, and interaction through Streamlit.
+- **User-Friendly Interface**: Simple upload, processing, and interaction through Streamlit.

 # Getting Started
 ### Pre Requisites